Article from Bean's Trees and Shrubs Hardy in the British Isles

 'Philadelphus inodorus' from the website Trees and Shrubs Online (treesandshrubsonline.

 A shrub of compact habit 4 to 6 ft high, usually more in diameter; bark glabrous, peeling the second year, of a chestnut-brown colour.
 Leaves ovate, with a rounded base and a fine point, 11⁄2 to 4 in. long, 3⁄4 to 2 in. wide, sparsely and inconspicuously toothed, dark glossy green, with pale, appressed hairs above; paler, also glossy beneath, with only a few hairs on the veins.
 Flowers solitary, not scented, produced at the end of short twigs, pure white, 2 to 21⁄4 in. across, petals overlapping, making the flower square in outline, with rounded corners.
 Bot.
 Mag., t.
-1478 (var. carolinus).
+1478.

-The plant described above, which came from the Arnold Arboretum early this century, should, strictly considered, be distinguished as var. carolinus S. Y. Hu, since the species is typified by the plate in Catesby’s Natural History of the Carolinas, which shows a plant with leaves tapered at the base and flowers of cruciform shape with oblong petals.
-Plants which match this plate still exist in the wild and are in cultivation in the United States.
+The form of the plant described above, which came from the Arnold Arboretum early this century, is one of the finest and most striking of the genus, distinguished by S. Y. Hu as var. carolinus, since the species is typified by the plate in Catesby’s Natural History of the Carolinas, which shows a plant with leaves tapered at the base and flowers of cruciform shape with oblong petals.
+No longer accorded infraspecific rank, plants which match this plate still exist in the wild and are in cultivation in the United States, distinguished by their glossy dark green leaves, and solitary, large, squarish flowers.

 Synonyms